The Digital Dress Doll came off the ‘runway’ with all the usual features that are expected from her – but with one big twist.

 Reviewers have noted that some children just lose interest because they get bored with this doll.
 There are only a limited range of other things she can do once the light novelty runs out.

-Originally priced close to $50 she is much listed on Amazon at $17.42.
+Originally priced close to $50 she is listed on Amazon at around $20.
 There are 63 other seller too offering her at various prices ranging from $13 to $24.

-Barbie Digital is available in major toy stores like Toys R Us and Walmart.
+Barbie Digital is available in most major toy stores.
 Also online at retailers like Amazon and at Mattel’s website.

 Filed under: Girls